cgs-ets/moodle-report_mystudent/README.md

 Displays a student's dashboard

-This plugin collects information form several resources and displays it in a friendly manner.
+This plugin collects information form several sources and displays it in a friendly manner.

 ## Installing via uploaded ZIP file ##